BasLijten/blog/content/blog/getting-started-develop-for-xm-cloud-in-wsl2/index.md

 dotnet tool restore
 ```

-followed by a login on your sitecore cloud environment:
+Now, you're good to go to login on your sitecore cloud environment:

 ```bash
 dotnet sitecore cloud login
 ```

 The CLI will prompt to login via a browser.
-Just CTRL+click this link, and you'll be able to login your CLI.
-Please take note of the prompt - an extra segment has been added which gives contextual information on which environment you are currently using:
+Just CTRL+click this link, and you'll be able to authorize  your CLI.
+Please take note of the prompt - an extra segment has been added which gives contextual information on which environment you are currently using.
+In this case, it points to "Default" (this is the default behaviour)

 ![sitecore-default-prompt](./images/sitecore-prompt-default.png)

-next, connect to a new environment (I'll use a dev environment in xmcloud in this example), and verify that the environment has been added.
+After authorizing the CLI, connect to a new environment (I'll use a dev environment in xmcloud in this example), and verify that the environment has been added.

 ```bash
 dotnet sitecore cloud environment connect --environment-id xxx